yasserBA/SSH-and-PostgreSQL-Authentication-with-Kerberos/README.md

    • ``` peer ```: Obtain the client's operating system user name from the operating system and check if it matches the requested database user name.
 This is only available for *local connections*.

- So to allow the user 'yosra' to connect remotely using Kerberos we will add the following line :
+ So to allow the user 'rayen' to connect remotely using Kerberos we will add the following line :

  ```
  # IPv4 local connections: